Australia is shaping up to be the villain of COP26 climate talks

 The Paris Agreement obliged signatories to try to contain temperatures to 2 degrees, with a preference for closer to 1.5 degrees, but there has been a growing acceptance among many governments that the world should be aiming for 1.5.
 Scientists see 2 degrees as a critical threshold for many of the Earth's ecosystems.

-But the comments this past week from Australia's leaders suggest they will push back on both coal and 1.5.
+But the comments in the past week from Australia's leaders suggest they will push back on both coal and 1.5.

-"We should increase the pressure on partners like Australia," Peter Liese, an EU Member of Parliament from Germany, told CNN.
+"We should increase the pressure on partners like Australia," Peter Liese, an EU member of Parliament from Germany, told CNN.
 He added he would be raising the "challenge" of Australia's climate inaction in the European Parliament as a problem.

 He also said the logic behind Australia's policy was difficult to understand.